jakerumbles/100_days_of_code/README.md

 # 100 Days of Code

+<b>Day 19</b>
+  <p>Didn't really code for an hour today, but I did a small addition to the color picker website.
+I used Material UI and added selector for which type of color value to copy when the color is clicked on.</p>

 <b>Day 18</b>
   <p>Started the final major project for my React course.
 It's a color picker website.
 Going well so far.
 Lots more functionality to be added.
 This is gonna take a number of days to finish.</p>